OmmmmooooO/BBox-Label-Tool/README.md

    * Make sure you have the same structure as above-mentioned directory.
    * If you are `DrX`, for example, rather than `DrLiao`.
 Please have:
         1. Change `DrLiao` folder name into `DrX`.
-        2. Find all `DrLiao` in label.py and replace with `DrX`.
+        2. Find all `DrLiao` in label.py and replace every of them with `DrX`.
 You should change 5 places.

 1. Run
     ```console